mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

         };
     }

-The stack token itself is zero sized.
+The stack token itself is zero sized so it occupies no space.
 It also isn't `Send` and `Sync` but that shouldn't matter that much.
 What matters is that it cannot be safely constructed.
 The way to get one is the `stack_token!` macro:

 .. sourcecode:: rust